Rays–Red Sox rivalry: 2018–present: Division battles and alternating postseasons

 Another controversy emerged in Game 3, when a batted ball from Ray Kevin Kiermaier was misplayed by Boston outfielder Hunter Renfroe (who formerly played for the Rays) and knocked into the bullpen, out of play.
 The play, which otherwise would have resulted in a go-ahead run for Tampa in extra innings, was ruled a ground rule double; Boston walked it off in the bottom of the inning.
 Boston also won Game 4 with a walkoff sacrifice fly to move on to the ALCS.
 The last two games of the series were Boston's first set of back-to-back walk-off wins in the postseason since the 2004 ALCS against the Yankees.

+Chaim Bloom, formerly of the Rays front office, was hired as Boston's chief baseball officer in 2019, after the firing of Dave Dombrowski.
+Bloom was expected to restructure Boston's team along the same sabermetric philosophy that guided Tampa's front office.
+However, the expectation to turn the Red Sox into "Tampa Bay North" was not immediately successful, as the team endured dismal seasons in 2020 and 2022.
+Bloom's tenure has been criticized as relying on the same "small-market" philosophy as the Rays, especially given the departures of key players like Xander Bogaerts.
+Globe columnist Shaughnessy summed up the situation: "I hate the Rays because the Red Sox are trying to become the Rays."
+Bloom also missed out on free agent starting pitcher Zach Eflin in the 2022 offseason, who declined a three-year, $40-million deal with the Boston before signing the exact same deal with the Rays.